rpm2003rpm/stg2veriloga/README.md

 - stg2veriloga relies on the assumptions of "consistency" and "deadlock freeness", but it doesn't check these properties.
 Therefore, you must run these checks using [workcraft](https://workcraft.org/).
 The STG must also be deterministic, so you don't get wrong results.

 - Once the STG is finished and passes the checks, you can export the STG to a .g file by clicking on "file" -> "Export" -> "Signal Transition Graph (*.g)".
-The result of these steps will be a file similar to the one provided in the example folder ([STG.g](./example/STG.g)).
+The result of these steps is a file similar to the one provided in the example folder ([STG.g](./example/STG.g)).

 - You can now convert the .g file to a veriloga model: